robincher/docker-compose-ghost-quickstart/README.md

 ## Security and Networking

 - Only NGINX's ports (443) are exposed at host level.
-- Support TLS version 1.2 for incoming traffic
+- Support only TLS version 1.2 for incoming traffic
 - HTTP/2 Enabled for Nginx Reverse Proxy

 ## License